MZandtheRaspberryPi/spot_micro_demo/README.md

 Here's a drawing of some triangles on spot, ignoring one axis, the Z-Axis.
 This sketch is in X,Y which is sufficient to solve theta1.
 You can see the angle we are interested in theta1, in purple.
 ![theta1_on_spot](screenshots/theta1_on_spot.jpg)

 Florian does an excellent job showing the math here.
-We can solve for this if we know E and F lengths, by using tangent.
+We can solve for F using pythagorean's theorem. once we have F, we can solve for E, again using pythagorean's theorem.
+We can solve for Alpha angle if we know E and F lengths, by using tangent.
 The tangent of an angle is equal to opposite divided by adjacent, so if we know E and F we can use arctangent to solve for the angle.
-We can solve for F using pythagorean's theorem.
-We know E by measuring the actual length of the leg and its parts.
-Then we know three lengths of a triangle.
-We can solve for Alpha using arctan, and then solve for beta using arc tan on the triangle constructed with x and Y coords.
+Thus we solve for Alpha using arctan, and then solve for beta using arc tan on the triangle constructed with x and Y coords.
 Then we can subtract beta and alpha to get to the shoulder servo angle:
 ![florian_theta1](screenshots/florian_math_theta1.jpg)

-Florian uses several tools like the Pythagoreous theorem:
+A summary of tools that Florian uses follows.
+The Pythagoreous theorem:
 C^2 = a^2 + b^2

 and atan2(y, x) = theta